The Rotuma Archive

 Gordon Macgregor's "Field Notes on Rotuma," are housed at Bishop Museum in Honolulu.
 Macgregor did ethnographic field work on Rotuma in 1932, but did not publish any extensive accounts although he organized his notes systematically.
 The notes are presented here, edited and with marginal notations by Hans Schmidt and Alan Howard.

 W.E.
 Russell's "Rotuma: Its History, Traditions and Customs," was published in the Journal of the Polynesian Society in December, 1942.
 Russell was Acting Resident Commissioner on Rotuma during 1926-27.
 Most of the information in this account is from Frederick Gibson.

 Log of the ship Emerald, out of Salem, Massachusetts, from Pacific Manuscript Bureau.
 The Emerald was at Rotuma from 25-28 June 1834 and 9-12 June 1835.
 The logs are by Joseph Osborn, George Cheever, and the Captain of the Emerald, John Eagleston.

 Collected Papers of Alan Howard and Jan Rensel

-The full texts of thirty-three papers published in professional journals and as chapters in books by Alan Howard and Jan Rensel are available here.
-The papers were published between 1961 and 1998 and cover various aspects of Rotuman culture and history over a fifty-year period.
+The full texts of forty-four papers published in professional journals and as chapters in books by Alan Howard and Jan Rensel are available here.
+The papers were published between 1961 and 2013 and cover various aspects of Rotuman culture and history over a fifty-year period.
 Also included are 6 conference papers, 2 reports, and 4 other (unpublished) papers.